ranyitz/rules-manager/README.md

 }
 ```

-- In this example, `npm-rule` is overridden with a local rule, and `preset-rule` is canceled.
-- The `preset-mcp` server is overridden, and `another-mcp` is canceled.

-This allows you to fully customize or selectively disable rules and servers from any preset you use.

 ### Demo

-Here is a package to demonstrate how aicm works:
+We'll install an npm package containing a simple rule to demonstrate how aicm works.

-1. Install a package containing a rule
+1. Install an npm package containing a rule

 ```bash
 npm install --save-dev pirate-coding-rule